-Full-time students who attend school away from home will be treated in the following manner:
+Full time students who attend school away from the home will be treated in the following manner:

-A student (other than head of household, spouse, or cohead) who lives with the family during school recesses may, at the family's choice, be considered either temporarily or permanently absent.

-If the family decides that the full-time student is permanently absent, the income of that full-time student will not be included in the total household income.
-The full-time student will not be included on the lease and will not be included for determination of unit size.
-The full-time student will also be subject to the same rules and regulations that govern visitors and overnight guests in all aspects, including the length of their stay in the unit during school recesses.
+A student (other than head of household or spouse/cohead) who attends school away from home but lives with the family during school recesses may, at the family's choice, be considered either temporarily or permanently absent.
+If the family decides that the member is permanently absent, the income of that member will not be included in total household income, the member will not be included on the lease, and the member will not be included for determination of unit size.